IronCoreLabs/tenant-security-client-java/RELEASING.md

 We deploy the SDK to [Maven Central](https://search.maven.org/artifact/com.ironcorelabs/tenant-security-java/).

 - Update the `<version>` in [pom.xml](./pom.xml).
+- Add an entry to [CHANGELOG.md](./CHANGELOG.md).
+- Commit the changes to the `main` branch.
+Wait until the release has succeeded to push the changes.
 - Put the username and password for the `icl-devops` Sonatype account into your `.m2/settings.xml` file.
 These credentials are stored on Drive in `IT_Info/sonatype-info.txt.iron`.
 A sample of this file is given below.
 - Import the GPG signing key needed to sign the release.
 In Google Drive, navigate to the `IT_Info/pgp` folder, download `rsa-signing-subkey.asc.iron` and `ops-info.txt.iron`, and decrypt them using IronHide.
 Then do the following:
   1. Copy the master password from `ops-info.txt` to your clipboard so it can be provided in step 3 when importing the secret key.